 What is THCV?

 THCV, tetrahydrocannabivarin, is one over 80 cannabinoids that have been identified in the Cannabis sativa species which include CBD, THC, and many other biologically active molecules.
-Although THCV is usually found in very low concentrations when compared with CBD or THC, there are some hemp and cannabis varieties that contain high concentrations of THCV and it is quickly gaining attention for its unique interactions with other cannabinoids as well as its potential for suppressing appetite.
+Although THCV is usually found in very low concentrations when compared with CBD or THC, there are some hemp and cannabis varieties that contain high concentrations of THCV and it is quickly gaining attention for its unique interactions with other cannabinoids.
 One of the biggest questions surrounding THCV is whether or not it has the same psychoactive effects as the well-known THC.

 There are almost no human studies that have looked into whether this is true or not.
 This makes drawing conclusions difficult, but here is a summary of what scientists have been able to discover about THCV.